Is Agent Data Parser Safe?

 - Community (0/100): Community adoption is limited.
 Based on GitHub stars, forks, download counts, and ecosystem integrations.

-The overall Trust Score of 75.0/100 (B) reflects the weighted combination of these signals.
-This exceeds the Nerq Verified threshold of 70, indicating the tool meets our standards for production use.
+The overall Trust Score of 50.8/100 (C-) reflects the weighted combination of these signals.
+This is below the Nerq Verified threshold of 70.
+We recommend additional due diligence before production deployment.

 Who Should Use Agent Data Parser?